MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/tutorial-govern-monitor.md

 ## Send logs to Azure Monitor

 The Microsoft Entra activity logs only store information for seven days for Microsoft Entra ID Free and 30 days for Microsoft Entra ID P1/P2.
-Depending on your needs, you may require extra storage to back up the activity logs data.
+Depending on your needs, you might require extra storage to back up the activity logs data.

 Using Azure Monitor logs, you can retain the data for longer and enable powerful analysis tools, such as visualization and alerts.
 For more information about integrating logs with Azure Monitor logs, see [Integrate Microsoft Entra logs with Azure Monitor](../monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs.yml).